GPT-Powered Parser

 Parsio offers a powerful yet simple GPT parser.
 You can enter one multiline parsing prompt.

-You may consider checking our second product: Airparser (https://airparser.com), which offers a more advanced GPT-powered parser compared to Parsio.
+You may consider checking our second product: Airparser (https://airparser.com), which offers a more advanced LLM-powered parser compared to Parsio.

 The key distinction is that Airparser allows you to create a structured parsing schema instead of a single text prompt.
 It also supports OCR for scanned documents and images.
 Airparser is particularly effective for unstructured and human-written docs.